syllogismos/wandb_baselines/Notes.md

 ![Learning progress before wandb](https://i.imgur.com/aCV4rDs.png)

 It used to take me more than 20 commands to create this dashboard by grepping the log file carefully, using `grep` `watch` commands and etc. And I have to recreate this terminal dashboard for each variant seperately.
-And imagine sshing into machine to see how the training is progressing for problems that take more than a day.
+And imagine sshing into machine everytime to see how the training is progressing for problems that take more than a day.

 Now all it takes is to add a single line of code to track the progress, and I get nice graphs.